chloeradigan/vision-mfg/SSL-data-annotation/README.md

 # Semi-Supervised Visual Labeling Pipeline

 This repository contains a modular pipeline for generating and validating pseudo-labels on unlabeled image data using CLIP embeddings, YOLO detection, and manual curation.
 The goal is to reduce the burden of manual labeling in computer vision workflows by using similarity-based labeling and visual review.
+Note, this work is for images of objects not yet commonly seen by models, but those seen in manufacturing, such as tool identification, stock shape ID, and machine/process classifications.

+Validation will be performed on standard benchmark datasets (e.g. Pascal VOC or COCO), using a subset of images held out from training.
+To simulate pseudo-labeling on unfamiliar objects, all previously learned weights for object categories will be frozen, minimizing inherited model knowledge and approximating the performance on truly unlabled or novel classes.

+Evaluation is based on the following metrics:
+- mAP@IoU thresholds
+- Precision
+- Recall
+- F1-score

+This setup measures how effectively the pipeline proposes candidate objects, filters via visual review, and assigns meaningful labels, particularly in low-supervision or novel class scenarios.

 ## Pipeline Overview